lucasfugisawa/fugisawa-blog-articles/articles/2025-04-06 02 Kotlin + gRPC - Enhance Protobuf schema design with Optional, Repeated, Maps, Enums, Oneof and backwards compatibility.md

 ###  Safe changes

 - ✅ **Adding new fields (with new tags)**: This is safe and common.
-Clients that don'    t know the new field simply ignore it.
-Just be sure to use a unique tag that hasn'    t been used before.
+Clients that don't know the new field simply ignore it.
+Just be sure to use a unique tag that hasn't been used before.
 - ✅ **Adding new enum values (with new tags)**: This is also safe.
-Clients that don'    t recognize the new value will treat it as `UNRECOGNIZED`, allowing fallback handling.
+Clients that don't recognize the new value will treat it as `UNRECOGNIZED`, allowing fallback handling.
-- ⚠️ **Changing field names**: The name of the field doesn'    t affect the wire format.
+- ⚠️ **Changing field names**: The name of the field doesn't affect the wire format.
 Only the tag matters.
 However, generated code will change, which may break client code unless they recompile.
 Safe for the protocol, but not always for your code.
 - ⚠️ **Changing default behavior**: While proto3 does not support custom default values in `.proto` files, you can change how your app behaves when a field is unset.
-This is safe as long as you don'    t rely on transmitted defaults.
+This is safe as long as you don't rely on transmitted defaults.

 ### Breaking changes